dinobib/mdwiki-seed/README.md

 ### Sticky sidebar content

+Here is some text containing a footnote.[^somesamplefootnote]

+[^somesamplefootnote]: Here is the text of the footnote itself.

 By default Hyde ships with a sidebar that affixes it's content to the bottom of the sidebar.
 You can optionally disabled this by removing the `.sidebar-sticky` class from the sidebar's `.container`.
 Sidebar content will then normally flow from top to bottom.

 ```html